earthlab/NC_RISCC_eco_trans/README.md

 6. Produced spatially explicit probability surfaces of transformation to identify areas with higher likelihood of future ecosystem transition for each state using state based model and one map using generalized model for all states.

-<h1>Phase 4 - Predicting Biomass Change in Transition Areas:</h1>

-1. Resample the biomass data to the transition data resolution for each state in the North Central Region - [1_Biomass_Transition_Resample_States.ipynb](notebooks/1_Biomass_Transition_Resample_States.ipynb)
-2. Calculate the biomass up to 3 years before the tansition took place and compare that to the 3 most recent years.
-Caluclate the variance of these before-and-after biomass values and determine if the change is within or outside of this variance. - [2_Biomass_Transition_Analysis_States.ipynb](notebooks/2_Biomass_Transition_Analysis_States.ipynb)
-3. Clip the output from the previous step to the state boundaries - [3_Biomass_Transition_Output_Cleaning.ipynb](notebooks/3_Biomass_Transition_Output_Cleaning.ipynb)